jin-foo/tempus/readme.md

 ### Hello
-Tempus is a study of time-series methods both classical and modern with practical applications measuring the efficacy of each method in predicting results.
+Tempus is a study of classical and modern time-series forecasting methods with practical applications.